AprilAngland/triviawithus/README.md

 ## Trivia - at the event

-if guests try to visit the "trivia" tab before the host starts the game, the app will kindly ask them to wait for host.
+if guests try to visit the "TRIVIA!" tab before the host starts the game, the app will kindly ask them to wait for host.

 <p align="center">
   <img src="public/ReadmeWait.png"  title="hover text">
 </p>

 Host (host's page is shown on the below page on the left) will run through a list of trivia questions, and guests (guest page is shown on the below page on the right) will be prompted to make their answer on their phone.
-The votes' name will be shown on the host's big screen.
+As guests(voters) make their selections, their names will be shown on the host's page, which can be projected onto a big screen where anyone can easily see.

-Even thought host and guest see very similar interface, they get the question from completely different sources.
-The host have access to the questions list from database at all time, whereas guest can only get the one question that is currently being played.
-The one questions is send from the host via socket.
+Even thought host and guest see very similar interfaces, they get questions from completely different sources.
+The host have access to the questions list in the database at all time, whereas guest can only get the one question that is currently being shown by the host.
+The question is send from the host via socket.
+Guests do not have access to the questions in the database.

 <p align="center">
   <img src="public/ReadmeQuestion.png"  title="hover text">
 </p>

-After each questions, host will show the correct answer and the votes' statistic, the winners' (voters for made the correct answer) name will be shown on the host's big screen.
-Guests (shown on the below page on the right) will be prompted to look at the host's big screen.
+After each question, host will reveal the correct answer and the votes' statistic, the winners' (voters who made the correct answers) name will be shown on the host's big screen.
+Guests will be kindly asked to look away from their phones and to look at the host's big screen.

 <p align="center">
   <img src="public/ReadmeVote.png"  title="hover text">
 </p>

-After all questions are played, host will show the overall winners.
+After all questions are played, host will show the overall winner/winners.

 <p align="center">
   <img src="public/ReadmeWinner.png"  title="hover text">